 After downloading a Shortcut and before running it, check for comments.
-To see the comments and also actions tap on the menu icon.
+To see the comments and also the actions tap on the menu icon.

 If you want to change some of the actions, I suggest that you create a copy of the Shortcut before making changes.
 To create a copy of a Shortcut hold your finger on a Shortcut until the Shortcuts begin to wiggle and a short menu pops up, release your finger and tap on the “duplicate”.

-Shortcut are run from the Share function.
+A Shortcut is run from the Share function.

-Create Scripture Reference – Shortcut
+GL Create A Scripture Reference – Shortcut

 In the Gospel Library selecting a verse and using either the Copy command or Share/Copy command, will result in only the verse being copied.